-By the end of November 2021, we had gathered 4,021 ideas from young people living in 30 European countries.
-This report is a synthesis of all their ideas, analysed by researchers associated with the Vrije Universiteit Brussel and Ghent University and members of the Flemish Youth Research Platform (JOP).
-In 2022, we are continuing to engage young people in a conversation on the future of Europe, and we will publish an update of this report closer to the end of the Conference on the Future of Europe.
-Hopefully, this report will be a source of inspiration for politicians and practitioners at the local, national and European levels within and beyond the Conference.
+The efforts to collect ideas from young people all over Europe continued after November 2021 until June 2022, leading to an additional 7,980 ideas.
+This updated report presents the classification of all 12,001 ideas, analysed by researchers associated with the Vrije Universiteit Brussel and Ghent University and members of the Flemish Youth Research Platform (JOP).
+Hopefully, this report will be a source of inspiration for politicians and practitioners at the local, national and European levels.